dovecot/documentation/docs/core/config/auth/mutltiple.md

 # try to authenticate using SQL database first
 passdb sql {
-  query = SELECT userid AS user, password FROM users WHERE userid = '%u' }
+  query = SELECT userid AS user, password FROM users WHERE userid = '%{user}' }

 # fallback to PAM